-The Blue Snowball microphone is well for producing accurate sounds without any distortions thanks to its duel condenser capsules.
+The Blue Snowball microphone is well for producing accurate sounds without any distortions thanks to its dual condenser capsules.

-The microphone has an appealing plug-and-play feature that rids of the need of software drivers when using with your pc or mac.
+The microphone has an appealing plug-and-play feature that rids off the need for software drivers when using with your pc or Mac.

 Immediately you connect it to your computer, it will appear as one of the sources of the sound input.

 The mic is monophonic.
-Meaning, you can only record single audio sources.
+This means you can only record single audio sources.